seek-oss/playroom/.changeset/spicy-ants-push.md

 Refactor layout.

-Improve the animation for the toggling code editor.
+Improve the code editor show/hide animation.
 Prevent code contents from being searchable when the editor is hidden.